 Yet when I reached Medellin I realized that Colombians hate the infamous Druglord and are repelled by tourists who endorse these tours.
 Every tour operator I met looked at me with disdain and said ‘Escobar is not someone who represents Colombia or our culture.’
 Soon, I realized that I’d become a ‘Dark Tourist.’
 Dark tourism is essentially travelling to places that involve death and suffering.
 This includes prison cells, concentration camps, graveyards, abandoned laboratories and any place that’s associated with some macabre, tragic or morbid past.
-Once he murder capital of the world, Medellin is a reformed city today.
-But signs of the past, especially the history of violence are visible.
+Once the murder capital of the world, Medellin is a reformed city today, but signs of the past, especially the history of violence are still visible.

 Pablo and Narcos Tour